virustotalop/AnonymizingText/README.md

 # Getting started

+## Loading in browser plugin

+* Have the latest version of Firefox installed.
+* Download the latest version of the repository.
+* Unzip the repository
+* Navigate to about:debugging
+* Load in a temporary extension
+* Navigate to where the repository was unzipped to
+* Select the manifest.json to load in the plugin

+## Development

 If you want to help with development you can take a look at the [tools directory](/tools) for getting the development environment setup.

 # How does it work?